Group Inference in High Dimensions with Applications to Hierarchical Testing: Introduction

+{\bf 1.
+Hierarchical Testing.} It is often too ambitious to detect significant single variables and groups of correlated variables are considered instead.
+Hierarchical testing is adjusting hierarchically over multiple group tests.
+It addresses the trade-off between signal strength and high correlation and it is a most natural way to deal with large-scale high-dimensional testing problems in real applications \citep{buzduganetal16, klasen2016multi}.
+More details are given in Section \ref{sec: hier appl}.\\ {\bf 2.
+Interaction Test and Detection of Effect Heterogeneity.} Group significance testing can be used to examine the existence of interaction.
+We write the model with interaction terms \citep{tian2014simple,cai2019individualized}, $y_i=X_{i\cdot}^{\intercal}\beta+D_{i}\cdot X_{i\cdot}^{\intercal}\gamma+\epsilon_i$ for $i=1, \ldots, n$ with $D_i$ denoting the exposure variable and formulate the interaction test as $H_0: \gamma=0$.
+If $D_i$ denotes whether the $i$-th observation receives a treatment, then one can test against the presence of heterogenous treatment effects, see also Section \ref{sec: interaction}.\\

-\item {\bf Local Heritability {in Genetics}.} Heritability measures how much of the phenotype {(response)} variance can be explained by the genotypes {(covariates)}.
-Local heritability is among the most important heritability measures \cite{shi2016contrasting} as it represents the proportion of variance explained by a subset of genotypes indexed by the group $G$.
-In applications, the group $G$ can be naturally formulated, for example, the set of SNPs located in on the same chromosome.
-The group significance test is motivated from studying whether the joint effect of a group of genotypes with the index set $G$ is significant.
-Additionally, it is also of great interest to perform statistical inference for local heritability {in terms of confidence intervals}, which is closely related to the group significance test problem.
-See more discussion in Section \ref{sec: local herit}. \end{enumerate}
+{\bf 3.
+Local Heritability {in Genetics}.} Local heritability is among the most important heritability measures \citep{shi2016contrasting} and can be defined as $\E |X_{i,G}^{\intercal}\beta_{G}|^2=\beta_{\set}^{\intercal}\Sigma_{\set,\set}\beta_{\set}$ in \eqref{eq: linear model}, representing the proportion of variance explained by a subset of genotypes indexed by the group $G$.
+In applications, the group $G$ can be naturally formulated, e.g., the set of SNPs located on the same chromosome.
+It is of interest to test whether a group of genotypes with the index set $G$ is significant and construct confidence intervals for local heritability.